libvips/libvips/_posts/2022-12-22-What's-new-in-8.14.md

 Now tiles are decompressed in parallel and on this 16-core PC there's a huge speedup, more than 10x.
 Zoom!

-This is just accellerating TIFF lopad.
+This is just accelerating TIFF load.
 Perhaps TIFF save will get the same treatment in the next version.

 ## bash completions

-This won't appeal to many people, but libvips now ships with a simple bash completion script in `libvips-x.y.z/completions`.
+This won't appeal to many people, but libvips now ships with a simple bash completion script in `libvips-x.y.z/completions`, have a look at the README In there for install notes.
 It knows how to complete operator names, filenames, and required arguments, including enum values.

-It's useful now, and perhaps it'll be improved in the next version.
+It's useful now, and we hope to improve it in the next version, perhaps by expanding optional arguments, for example.

 # Image format improvements